+Feeling uncertain about vaccines?
 Dr. Marvin Gans’ busy practice includes a lot of parents with differing views on vaccinations.
-Partly due to changing schedules and controversial data linking vaccines to conditions such as autism, some parents are asking to break out combination vaccines into individual doses, delay their kids’ shots or just asking many questions about safety.
+Partly due to changing schedules and misinformation about links between vaccines and conditions such as autism, some parents are asking to break out combination vaccines into individual doses or delay their kids’ shots.
+Or they’re just asking many questions about safety.

 Gans is patient.
 “I try to explain to them: The greatest advances in medical care are immunizations,” says the Toronto paediatrician.
 “We used to see way more reactions.
 But now hardly anyone says ‘my kid was sick’ after a vaccination,” he adds.